 Storms in the Midwest and Northeast Sunday made holiday shopping a challenge.

 But north of the city in Fairfield County, Conn., Mitchells/Richards/Marsh copresident Robert Mitchell said, “It’s never great to have bad weather the last two weeks before the holidays.
 Thursday was almost a washout, Friday some of the schools were closed or started late.
-But Saturday was a record day,” Mitchell said.
-“We are still confident that the last weekend [before Christmas] will be much bigger this year than last year.”
+But Saturday was a record day.

 In Chicago, six inches of snow had fallen by Sunday afternoon, and meteorologists forecasted that accumulations of up to 14 inches would be seen in parts of Michigan by the end of the day.
 And just days after a fast-moving storm dumped more than a foot of snow and snarled traffic for hours, Boston was pounded again with a mixture of snow, hail and rain that added another six to 10 inches of what was essentially a slippery mess.

-Though Oklahoma dodged this weekend’s winter storm, about 250,000 residences and businesses were still without power Sunday from the ice storm a week ago.
+Though Oklahoma dodged this weekend¹s winter storm, about 250,000 residences and businesses were still without power Sunday from the ice storm a week ago.

-At the upscale Somerset Collection center in Troy, Mich., all stores were operating under holiday business hours and “it’s business as usual,” a concierge said.
+At the upscale Somerset Collection center in Troy, Mich., all stores were operating under holiday business hours and “it’s business as usual,” a spokeswoman said.

-At Chicago Place, which houses such stores as Talbots and Saks Fifth Avenue, a spokesman said Saks was “without a doubt” the busiest store — “all the ladies’ clothing stores seem to be doing well.”
+At Chicago Place, which houses such stores as Talbots, Saks Fifth Avenue and Ann Taylor, a spokesman said Saks was “without a doubt” the busiest store –“all the ladies” clothing stores seem to be doing well.”